 It is much easier to work with an under-exposed image in post-processing programs.

 It may not seem like it, but practising photographing is SUPER important.
 If you don’t pick up your camera often to snap some photos of animals you will find it hard to improve over time.

 Taking pictures regularly not only helps you gain skills in manoeuvering your camera but also allows you to learn what will be a good photo before you take it.

 Get on foot – if you can!

 This is also one for the more experienced, especially in Africa due to the dangerous animals you may encounter.
+I happen to have the privilege of currently living next to one of the seven wonders of the world – Victoria Falls – surrounded by beautiful savannah bushveld and many magnificent species of the big five animals of Africa.
 For example, I found this fantastic spot in Victoria Falls, Elephant Hills Golf Course, where I can take a lot of images of wildlife, on foot.

 This is how I managed to get low, frame and photograph animals exactly the way I wanted to.

 Bonus: Capture the animals’ personality – knowing your subject!

 It is truly something amazing when you capture the personality of your subject.
 It can be tricky, but it definitely helps to have an understanding of animal behaviour.